 - The collection.

 How Deck Shape & Height Influence Your Deck Stairs Design

-Deck shape and height will influence your deck stairs design in several ways including:
+The shape and height of your deck will naturally influence your deck stairs design in several ways, including:

-- Whether you need a railing for your stairs.
-Typically, if your stairs have four risers or more, they require a railing.
+Typically, if your stairs include four risers or more (or are 30” above ground level), they require a railing.

-- If your stairs require an intermediate landing.
-A flight of stairs should not be taller than 12 feet without a landing.
-If your deck is higher than 12 feet, you’ll need to install an intermediate landing between your deck and the ground.
+If your deck is higher than 12’, you’ll need to install an intermediate landing between your deck and the ground.